cultuurnet/stoplight-docs-authentication/docs/scopes.md

 ## Adding scopes to your API client

 If you already have a client id and secret, but it is missing scopes that you need, please send an email to vragen@uitdatabank.be with your client id (but not your client secret!) and a short summary of what scopes you need and why.

+## Additional permissions

+Each API can require additional permissions for specific endpoints.
+These permissions are managed inside each separate API and do not work with scopes.

+For example inside UiTPAS, your API client can be allowed to search passholders inside a specific card system, but not other card systems.
+Or you may or may not be able to register ticket sales.

+If your client or user is missing required permissions for functionality needed in your app, contact vragen@uitdatabank.be with info on what permissions you need and for which user.